-5.3.4.4 Existing Environmental Pressures / Problems: Air and Climate
+5.3.4.5 Existing Environmental Pressures / Problems: Air and Climate

 Currently there are no significant concerns with regard to air quality at the District level.
-There are slightly elevated levels of vehicle emissions within the urban areas of the District; however, this is the same for all urban areas.
 Poor wastewater treatment infrastructure can lead to odour nuisance issues at specific plants.
-Dust and PM{10} can also be an issue locally during construction and operation.
+Dust and $PM{10}$ can also be an issue locally during construction and operation.

 With regard to climate, inputs of greenhouses gasses from water management activities in the District, which require the use of fossil fuels, add to the carbon dioxide emissions produced on the island.
-The emission of greenhouse gases in general is currently the focus of emission reduction programmes under Ireland's Kyoto Protocol agreements.
+The emission of greenhouse gases in general is currently the focus of emission reduction programmes under the UK's and Ireland's Kyoto Protocol agreements.
 In addition, the potential changes in climate predicted as a result of anthropogenic greenhouse gas emissions are expected to result in pressures on water quantity and precipitation regimes, as discussed in the previous section.